PowersPope/Demultiplex/Assignment-the-first/Answers.md

 4. Pseudocode

+Look at pseudocode.py which is included in the same github repo.

 5. High level functions.
 For each function, be sure to include:
     1. Description/doc string
     2. Function headers (name and parameters)
     3. Test examples for individual functions
     4. Return statement

+Look at the Bioinfo.py to check high level functions